farshidb2011/react-modal-hook-manager/README.md

 }
 ```

-Component for show modal.
+## Creating a Component to Show in a Modal

-Note: Every component can show in modal.
+### Note: Any component can be displayed in a modal.

 ```js
 Helloworld1.jsx;